 I take mycophenolate.
 Can it make it harder for me to get pregnant?

-The Food and Drug Administration requires women and health care providers to participate in a mycophenolate education program.
-This program includes confirmation of a negative pregnancy test before starting mycophenolate and eight to ten days after treatment begins.
+The U.S. Food and Drug Administration (FDA) requires people who may become pregnant and healthcare providers to participate in a mycophenolate education program.
+This program includes confirmation of a negative pregnancy test before starting mycophenolate and a negative pregnancy test at eight to ten days after treatment begins.
 The program also recommends using effective birth control while taking mycophenolate.
 Birth control should continue for 6 weeks after stopping mycophenolate.
-It is important to know that mycophenolate may reduce the ability of hormonal methods, like birth control pills, to prevent pregnancy.
+It is important to know that mycophenolate may reduce the ability of hormonal birth control methods, like birth control pills, to prevent pregnancy.

-Does taking mycophenolate during my pregnancy increase the chance of miscarriage?
+Does taking mycophenolate increase the chance for miscarriage?

-Does taking mycophenolate increase the chance of having a baby with a birth defect?
+Does taking mycophenolate increase the chance of birth defects?

 Please click here for references.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.